ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth2.0-teams/artemis.md

 ## Implementation Details

-The PegaSys Ethereum 2.0 client is called Artemis.
+The PegaSys Ethereum 2.0 client is called Teku (formerly known as Artemis).
 It is being built alongside Besu, an Ethereum 1.0 and enterprise-grade client written in the Java programming language.
 Both Artemis and Besu are Apache 2.0 licensed.

 ## Resources: